isc-projects/bind9/doc/arm/reference.rst

 as well as associated data, are reloaded from the disk.
 In that case, listening sockets associated with TLS remain intact.

-Please keep in mind that performing a reconfiguration can cause a short interruption in BIND's ability to process inbound client packets.
+Note that performing a reconfiguration can cause a short interruption in BIND's ability to process inbound client packets.
 The length of interruption is environment- and configuration-specific.
 A good example of when reconfiguration is necessary is when TLS keys and certificates are updated on the disk.

-BIND supports the following TLS authentication mechanisms described in the :rfc:`9103`, Section 9.3: Opportunistic TLS, Strict TLS, and Mutual TLS.
+BIND supports the following TLS authentication mechanisms described in :rfc:`9103`, Section 9.3: Opportunistic TLS, Strict TLS, and Mutual TLS.

 .. _opportunistic-tls:

 Opportunistic TLS provides encryption for data but does not provide any authentication for the channel.
-This mode is the default one and it is used whenever :any:`remote-hostname` and :any:`ca-file` options are not set in :any:`tls` statements in use. :rfc:`9103` allows optional fallback to clear-text DNS in the cases when TLS is not available.
-Still, BIND intentionally does not support that in order to protect from unexpected data leaks due to misconfiguration.
-Both BIND and its complementary tools either successfully establish a secure channel via TLS when instructed to do so or fail to establish a connection otherwise.
+This mode is the default and is used whenever the :any:`remote-hostname` and :any:`ca-file` options are not set in :any:`tls` statements in use. :rfc:`9103` allows optional fallback to clear-text DNS in the cases when TLS is not available; however, BIND intentionally does not support that fallback, to protect from unexpected data leaks due to misconfiguration.
+Both BIND and its complementary tools either successfully establish a secure channel via TLS when instructed to do so, or fail to establish a connection otherwise.

 .. _strict-tls: